Keyboard shortcuts

 • Storage: Key-value storage with B-tree indexing

-rocksdb is an optional high-performance backend with Bitcoin Core compatibility:
+rocksdb is an optional high-performance backend that can interoperate with typical Bitcoin chain on-disk layouts:

-• Automatic Detection: Automatically detects and uses Bitcoin Core data if present
+• Automatic detection: Detects and uses existing data directories when present

-• Block File Access: Direct access to Bitcoin Core block files (blk*.dat)
+• Block files: Direct access to raw block files (blk*.dat) where supported

 • Accesses block files (blk*.dat) with lazy indexing